 22 Claremont Park

-Before the New England Conservatory of Music awarded degrees, Gladys A. Moore Perdue (1898–1998) was the first African American woman to receive a diploma from the institution when she received a Diploma in Pianoforte in 1924.
+Gladys A. Moore Perdue (1898-1998) received a Diploma in Pianoforte from the New England Conservatory of Music in 1924.
 From 1925 to 1931, she taught music at Tuskegee Institute.
 After she returned to Boston, the Albanian Church in South Boston appointed her as its organist for thirty years.
 Among her many performances in the South End was music accompanist for the 464 Follies performed by the Women’s Service Club.
 For her one hundredth birthday, the Back Bay Stompers, a jazz sextet comprised of New England Conservatory students, entertained Gladys Perdue and other residents of Goddard House in Jamaica Plain.

 Mary Baker Eddy, Massachusetts Metaphysical College